Irrelon/nextstate/readme.md

-In the case of Irrelon NextState we have found that maintaining a ./store folder in the root of the project and keeping state objects in the ./store/state folder is a faily clean pattern.
+In the case of Irrelon NextState we have found that maintaining a ./store folder in the root of the project and keeping state objects in the ./store/state folder is a fairly clean pattern.

 We put any global actions related to the states in the ./store/actions folder.
 For instance if you wanted to maintain actions that modified